Samar20/OnlineOrdering/README.txt

-- Credit is given to  the author/s of the file orderform.js and the orderform.html which has been changed to a pug file
+- Credit is given to  the author/s Dave Mckenney of the file orderform.js and the orderform.html which has been changed to a pug file